 The next stage in Akai's evolution, and the one that led directly to the company we know and love (?) was to paint everything ivory.
 The AX60 got the make-over, metamorphosing into both the AX73 keyboard synthesiser and the VX90 rackmount module.
 And six S612 samplers ended up in a keyboard called the X7000 that had its own rack-mountable sibling, the S700.
 But the still black AX90, which would have been an enhanced version of the AX80 had it been launched, never made it past prototyping and into production.

-So why look back at a synth of such demonstrable undesirability, especially when there are so many Moogs and Oberheims out there to drool over?
-Well, ask yourself how a manufacturer can waltz into a fiercely competitive market, offer an unremarkable range of instruments, and in a few years contribute to the death of several well-established brands.
+So why look back at a such a limitd synth when there are so many others out there to drool over?
 It wasn't because the AX80 sounded better than, say, the many revered Oberheims or Sequentials.
 It wasn't because early Akai synthesisers were fashionable items used on dozens of hit records.
 It was because, despite their shortcomings, the AXs were well designed, well built, user-friendly, cheap, and extremely reliable synthesisers.
 If Akai had stood still, no doubt a better established company, or even another newcomer, would have squeezed them out of the market.
-But nobody, not even Akai, expected to get everything right first time, and with hindsight we can now see that mighty Akais can indeed from little AX80s grow.
+But nobody, not even Akai, expected to get everything right first time, and with hindsight we can now see that mighty Akais could indeed from little AX80s grow.

 Copyright ©1996, Gordon Reid.